Back to Homeschool The Biblical Classical Way

 Here are a few different ways they may look like:

-- Kindergarten – 3rd Grade Noah Plan curriculum mom notebooks: If you create one, these likely will have your own words studies and notes from the assigned readings given in the preparation column.
+- Kindergarten – 3rd Grade The Noah Plan®(1) curriculum mom notebooks: If you create one, these likely will have your own words studies and notes from the assigned readings given in the preparation column.
 They may also include ‘hand outs’ of articles you have printed that you’d like to share with your students.

 - 4th – 12th Grades: Lesson plans are created and filed along with independently prepared maps, Key Study Charts, graphic organizers, reason and relate questions, some visual aids gathered by the teacher, etc.